Enjoy a panoramic tour of Glasgow and experience the beauty of the Highlands on the 9-day tour of Scotland.

 Today’s adventure begins as you travel to Inverness, capital of the Highlands, for a visit to a kiltmaker.
 Discover the history, tradition, and culture of the kilt, meet the people who make them and see a handmade kilt demonstration.
 Continue on to the ruins of Urquhart Castle, formerly the greatest castle in the Highlands, to experience a glimpse of medieval life.

-From this site, one can also enjoy the magnificent scenery and stunning views over the Great Glen and Loch Ness, a large, deep, freshwater loch.
-Keep an eye out for Nessie!
+From this site, one can also enjoy the scenery and stunning views over the Great Glen and Loch Ness, a large, deep, freshwater loch.
 Return to the hotel for an evening at leisure.
 Meal: B

 6 Highlands – Edinburgh

 It’s time to make your way back to the lowlands with touring enroute.
 In Stirling, a unique blend of an historic town and contemporary university make it the best small city in Scotland.
 Visit Stirling Castle, home of the Stuart Kings and Mary Queen of Scots.
-Having undergone a complete renovation, this royal palace has been returned to its Renaissance splendor.
+This royal palace has been returned to its Renaissance splendor.

-Upon arrival in St. Andrews, home of the famous golf course and the oldest university of Scotland, visit the ruins of its impressive cathedral, overlooking the North Sea.
+Upon arrival in St. Andrews, visit the ruins of its impressive cathedral, overlooking the North Sea.
 Arrive in Edinburgh for an evening at leisure and the final three-nights’ accommodation.
 Meal: B

 7 Edinburgh / Rosslyn Chapel